 If you’re seeing Lake Como in 3 days, the final day of this itinerary is far easier to execute if you have a car, however, you can actually coordinate something similar using the smaller passenger ferries.

-Plan to spend your third day in Lake Como exploring the towns on the northern part of the lake, north of towns of Bellagio, Menaggio and Varenna.
+Plan to spend your third day in Lake Como exploring the towns on the northern part of the lake, north of the towns of Bellagio, Menaggio and Varenna.
 Here, you won’t find the hordes of day-trippers and you will get a much more relaxed and quiet side of Lake Como.
-It is also less developed up here and significantly less posh and upmarket.
+It is also less developed up here and significantly less upmarket.

 Here, you can find a delightful promenade lined with inviting cafes and restaurants.
 If you want to indulge, make sure to grab an ice cream at Gelateria La Carpiña which has some of the best gelato I’ve ever tasted!